 Recovering and Preventing Loss of DBMS Files and Data MSSQL

+Read about recovering a deleted MSSQL database with built-in utilities or third-party tools.
+We’ll find out why a database can be lost and how to recover it in each of the cases.
 SQL Server is a database management system (DBMS) by Microsoft, which was originally developed to counter the growing popularity of Oracle Database and MySQL.
 As well as most DBMS, Microsoft SQL Server supports the standard ANSI SQL.
-However, the DMBS by Microsoft also supports its own version of the standard - T-SQL.
+However, the DMBS by Microsoft also supports its own version of the standard – T-SQL.

 The main tool in the interface of SQL Server is Microsoft SQL Server Management Studio (SSMS).